 Superlatives tend to swarm around David Kinch.
 His signature restaurant, Manresa, earned its third Michelin star in 2016 and first made San Pellegrino’s “Top 50 Restaurants in the World” list in 2012.
-Bon Appetit called Manresa one of the “20 Most Important Restaurants in America” and GQ named Kinch its Chef of the Year in 2011.
-He also has James Beard honours on his resume and a 2013 cookbook, Manresa: An Edible Reflection, that made the New York Times bestseller list.
+Bon Appetit called Manresa one of the “20 Most Important Restaurants in America.”
+The Pennsylvania native has GQ Chef of the Year and James Beard honors on his resume, and penned a 2013 cookbook, Manresa: An Edible Reflection, that made the New York Times bestseller list.

 Why all the accolades?
 Because Kinch’s distinctive take on contemporary California cuisine incorporates European technique and traditions, American ingenuity, and a huge focus on California’s bounty.
 Located in Los Gatos, just southeast of San Jose, Manresa embraces the notion of terroir—giving diners a sense of place that is inextricably linked to the seafood, vegetables, and wine produced in the area.

 If you’re not in the market for an over-the-top culinary experience, Kinch also operates The Bywater, a casual restaurant inspired by New Orleans culture, and Manresa Bread, an artisanal bakery—both in Los Gatos.

 Where do you live?
 I live in Santa Cruz.